Key takeaways

 The publicly traded companies represented as stock holdings in your portfolio deliver quarterly financial statements that include a wide range of information.
 This includes a breakdown of sales (revenue) and expenses, the two key factors that determine earnings.

 Earnings information is important because it provides a glimpse into the company’s business success in recent months.
 In many cases, companies provide “guidance” regarding their future earnings and growth prospects.
 This guidance serves as a preview of what may come based on trends companies experience in their businesses.
 While corporations often provide earnings guidance, it’s not a requirement.
-According to FactSet, as of February 9, 2024, 74 S&P 500 companies provided “negative” first quarter 2024 earnings guidance, a signal to investors that a company’s quarterly earnings for the quarter may be less than initially expected.
-By contrast, 32 companies provided “positive” guidance, indicating they anticipate better-than-expected quarterly earnings results.1 “Very few companies are willing to provide guidance for all of 2024,” says Haworth.
+According to FactSet, as of May 3, 2024, 41 S&P 500 companies provided “negative” second quarter 2024 earnings guidance, a signal to investors that a company’s quarterly earnings for the quarter may be less than initially expected.
+By contrast, 34 companies provided “positive” guidance, indicating they anticipate better-than-expected quarterly earnings results.1 “Very few companies are willing to provide guidance for all of 2024,” says Haworth.
 “They are more focused on what’s ahead in the coming quarter.”

 Professional stock analysts often estimate, in advance, their own expectations for what companies will report each quarter.
 “Investors are very attuned to the forward-view of earnings, which reflects the stock market as a discounting mechanism,” says Haworth.
 In other words, stock prices are based less on a company’s past performance and more on expectations of future financial success.
 “Stock prices typically incorporate a consensus market belief about the future state of a company, including earnings, growth prospects, risks, pricing challenges and other factors,” says Haworth.